BrianStritch/django-introduction/README.md

         And remove the item's tag there at the top.
         And save it.
 And then we can refresh.
 And that's a little bit cleaner.

+# __Rendering Data part 2__
+    - This looks okay but we can make it better.
+        I'm going to go back to the template and update our loop to use an if statement inside it that will strike out the item if it's been done.
+        Rather than rendering true or false for the done status. using the same syntax that we used for the for loop.
+        We can create if-else statements in Django templates just like in python So let's create an if-else and if block here.
+        And instead of rendering the name.
+We want to check whether the item is done and then render something accordingly.
+        So what we need is.
+        Three of these.
+        The first is going to be if
+        The second is going to be the else
+        And the third is going to be the end if.
+        And then all we need to do is check if item.done.
+        We want to render a td.
+But strike it out.
+        And otherwise, we just want to render a regular old td with the item's name.
+        So let's save that and see what we've got
+        And we can see that both of our todo items are now struck out because they're both done.
+        To demonstrate that this really is communicating with the database.
+If we go to the admin.
+        Go into the items table.
+Open up the second item that we created and uncheck its done status then save it.
+        If we go back to the template and refresh we'll see that the second item is no longer struck out.
+        There's one last thing i'd like to add here and that's to handle what should happen if our database doesn't have any todo items in it.
+        To handle that we can use a special tag called empty.
+Right before the endfor tag.
+        After the empty tag all we want to do is render a single row.
+        With a single td element in it.
+Which says you have nothing to do.
+        If I save that.
+        Then go back to the admin.
+Open up the items table.
+        And delete all the items.
+        Our template will now show us that we have nothing to do.

+# __Creating a New Item Part 1__
+    - At this point we've seen how to render data from a Django database in a front-end HTML template.
+But users of our todo list app still don't have a way to actually interact with that data such as the ability to create their own todo items or mark them as complete.
+In this video we're going to cover the first part of a concept known as crud.
+Which stands for create, read, update, and delete.
+        By giving users the ability to create their own to-do items.
+        Generally, with crud, you'll want different templates for different operations.
+        Our home page at the moment represents the read operation in crud.
+        To give users the ability to create an item.
+        I'm going to simply duplicate the todo list at HTML template.
+        Rename it to add_item.html.Then we'll open this new template.
+        Update the header.
+To Add a Todo Item.
+And remove the table.
+        I also need to add a link on the home page to access the new template.
+        So I'm going to add that here right after the table.
+With an a href equals And we're gonna link this to add.
+And we'll just call it Add an Item.
+        And just to be sure that we're starting at the root let's add a slash right in front of add.
+        Next we need a view to display this template so let's go up to views.py And to keep it simple we'll just copy the get_todo list view and make some changes to it.
+        I'm going to rename it to add_item
+        Remove the items and context since we don't need them anymore.
+        Change the template to our new add_item.html template.
+        And remove the context since this view has no context at the moment.
+        Lastly we need a new URL to access this template because right now if we click the link to add an item we'll get a page not found error.
+        So I'm gonna go to urls.py and copy the URL for the home page.
+        Change this URL to add
+        Update the view to our new add_item view.
+        And will update the name to add as well.
+        And finally import the new add item view into this file to make it accessible to urls.py if we run the server now with python3 manage.py runserver And it looks like we forgot a comma at the end of this item here.
+        So that should fix that.
+        And looking good so the server is running now we can go to open ports.
+        Open the browser.
+And click the link to add an item.
+And we can see our new view is working perfectly.
+        Now we just need a way to actually add an item from this template.
+        So let's go back to the add_item.html template and create a form element.
+        This form is going to be the mechanism by which a user can enter the name for a todo item.
+        And whether or not it's done.
+        And to do that we're just going to need two inputs and a submit button.
+        I'm gonna wrap them in paragraph elements inside a couple of divs for now just so they look a little cleaner.
+        So the first thing that we need is three divs.
+        The first two divs are going to have a paragraph element inside of them.
+        So we'll add those here.
+        And the paragraph there and the last div is going to be our submit button.
+        So we'll tab that in and add a button element for the last div.
+        And the first input is going to go inside this first paragraph.
+        So I'll create that here and it's going to be an input of type text because this is where the name of the to-do item will go.
+        And I'm going to give this input two attributes.
+        One is ID Which will have a value of id_name.
+        And the other is the name attribute.
+Which will have a value of item_name.
+        As a quick review, the name attribute of this input is the name we'll use to access the input's value in our view function.
+        And the ID attribute is the way that we can identify it on the page to apply its label CSS and so on.
+        And speaking of the label let's apply a label to this input element right now by creating a label for equals id_name And giving it a value of name.
+        Now to create the done status input.
+I just need to copy this and make a couple of quick changes to it.
+        I'm gonna change the labels for attribute to id_done And obviously, give it a label of done instead of name.
+        This is going to be a checkbox.
+        And it will have the ID of id_done and a name of done.
+        Lastly, we need to give our button here a type of submit.
+        So that it'll submit our form.
+And let's give it a label of Add Item.
+        Also just so this button has the same margins around it as the inputs above it.
+        I'm gonna wrap a paragraph element around the button as well.
+        The form is mostly done at this point the only thing it needs is a method of post.
+        And an action of add.
+This is going to be our add URL that we're going to submit the form to.